 You’ll also want to identify secondary keywords.
 These are related variations of your primary keyphrase.

 Here are the basics about how to use your keyword in your post.

-- Include primary keyword in your post title.
-Your post tile is a H1 heading.
+- Include the primary keyword in your post title.
+Your post title is an H1 heading.

-- Use primary keyword in your URL slug.
+- Use the primary keyword in your URL slug.
 WordPress will automatically convert your whole post title into your URL slug and this is too long.
-A url slug with your keyword indicates to Google and reader just what your post is about.
+A URL slug with your keyword indicates to Google and readers just what your post is about.
 Take the time to customize your URL slug before publishing.

 - Include primary and secondary keywords throughout the post.
 Here’s where to include your keyword:

 - H2 header: primary keyword or a close variation

 - Images: name some of your photos according to your post topic, including primary and secondary keywords, as appropriate.

 - In content: Use your keywords naturally in the text.
 Don’t stuff it in weird places.
 It isn’t necessary and will make readers wonder what’s wrong with you.

 SEO Plugins: We use both Yoast and Rank Math on our sites (just one on each).
 Be careful about optimizing your post just to get a good score with these plugins.